All Episodes

 And I do believe this is a very unique one in terms of the threat that Donald Trump faces.

-Anybody can get from the air or on the ground, in my estimation.
+It won't be anybody from the air or on the ground, in my estimation.

 All right.

-So do you think that this is a different time, and do you think the threat that that they're talking about openly uh do you y uh you view this as a real clear present danger?
+And do you think the threat that they're talking about openly, do you view this as a real, clear, present danger?

-Do you think it's any do you d don't you think every president is facing this threat?
+Don't you think every president is facing this threat?

-No, I I think it's a little different this time because one of the things that we the three of us know, but we just haven't discussed yet is in the last eight years, President Obama has gone out of his way to reduce the respect.
+No, I think it's a little different this time because one of the things that the three of us know, but we just haven't discussed yet is in the last eight years, President Obama has gone out of his way to reduce the respect.

 The best way to put it is to reduce the respect of law enforcement.